 Chateau Bellefont Belcier Vineyards, Terroir, Grapes, Winemaking

 To produce the wine of Bellefont Belcier, the grapes are vinified in traditional, long, cement vats that are arranged in a unique, circular pattern.
 Malolactic fermentation takes place in French oak barrels.
 The wine is then aged for between 18 and 24 months in 80% new, French oak barrels before bottling.
 The amount of time in oak during the aging process varies, depending on the quality and character of the vintage.
-The wine making is consulted by Michel Rolland.
+There is a second wine, Marquis de Bellefont.
+The estate is consulted by Michel Rolland.